-While fat in general plays an important part in a healthy diet, the kind of fat in your food – either saturated fat or unsaturated fat – is something to consider when preparing snacks and meals.
+While fat in general plays an important part in a healthy diet, the kind of fat in your food – either saturated or unsaturated fat – is something to consider when preparing snacks and meals.

-Difference between saturated and unsaturated fats
+What are saturated and unsaturated fats?

 Saturated vs. unsaturated fat

 Replacing saturated fats with unsaturated fats in the diet has been shown to lower blood cholesterol – one of the risk factors in the development of heart disease**.
 In the UK on average we currently eat more saturated fat than is recommended.

 So paying attention to the amount of saturated fat vs. unsaturated fat in your diet, and opting for unsaturated options where possible, is a positive step for heart health**.

 Here’s an infographic to help you understand better the difference between saturated and unsaturated fats:

 What is the difference between saturated and unsaturated fats?

 So what are saturated and unsaturated fats, structurally speaking?
 The difference between saturated and unsaturated fat lies in the number of double bonds in the fatty acid chain.
 Saturated fatty acids lack double bonds between the individual carbon atoms, while in unsaturated fatty acids there is at least one double bond in the fatty acid chain.